LucaSoriani1/Physics/Random Walk/README.md

 # Random Walks

+The random walk is a mathematical model used to describe a system that randomly moves in different directions.The code serves as a tool to visualize and understand the properties of random walks, which have applications in various fields such as finance, physics, and biology.

 This code simulates a random walk by generating a series of random steps, where each step can be either +1 or -1.
 After each step, the position of the system is accumulated.
 The resulting probability distribution of the positions is plotted using a histogram and compared to the expected distribution from a normal distribution.

 The simulate_walk function takes two arguments, step and limit, and returns an array of the positions of the walk and the frequency of each position.